OrMullerHahitti/Belief-Propagation-Simulator/examples/README_NOTEBOOK.md

-# Analyzer Complete Tutorial Notebook
+# Snapshot Analysis Tutorial Notebook

-This Jupyter notebook provides a comprehensive, hands-on guide to using PropFlow's analyzer module.
+This Jupyter notebook provides a comprehensive, hands-on guide to using PropFlow's snapshot analysis module.

 ## Quick Start